Totchinuko/apiconan.totchinuko.fr/patches/chat.enhanced.md

 - Fixed focus mode displaying the wrong selection of users when reopening the panel
 - Fixed bubbles displaying leading/trailing new lines when emotes are hidden.
 - Fixed bubbles displaying an empty message when the user post OOC

+## 2.0.44
+- Added new Eavesdrop mechanic, which is open to other mods via API.
+This can be configured on any Local chat settings, with an added range for each range definition in the server settings.
+By itself, Eavesdrop comes with two mode: No Eavesdrop or Random, with the possibility for other mods to add more.
+- Fixed channel observers not receiving any processed messages